carnach/unicookbook-userguide/docs/user-guide.md

 The system checks if you're the contributor by:
 - Comparing your email with the recipe's `user_email` field
-- Comparing your first name with the recipe's `contributor` field
+- Comparing your user ID with the recipe's `contributor_id` field

+This ensures each user can only approve recipes they did not contribute to.

 ---